 Returning to Chaves

-After having visited Chaves in 2016, it was time to return to this wonderful city and visit some other points of interest where we haven’t been before – the amazing Nadir Afonso Contemporary Arts Museum and the beautiful Trajano Bridge.
+After having visited Chaves in 2016, it was time to return to this wonderful city and visit some other points of interest where I haven’t been before – the amazing Nadir Afonso Contemporary Arts Museum and the beautiful Trajano Bridge.

 Built in the city where Nadir Afonso was born, the building was designed by the well-known architect Siza Vieira and was inaugurated in 2016.
 Apart from being a museum, this place is also the headquarters for Nadir Afonso Foundation.

-At the museum we had the opportunity to admire several works of art from the various periods of Nadir Afonso’s artistic life, among which the Egyptian period, the fractal period and the organicist and anthropomorphic period (also present in the arts centre, in Boticas).
+At the museum I had the opportunity to admire several works of art from the various periods of Nadir Afonso’s artistic life, among which the Egyptian period, the fractal period and the organicist and anthropomorphic period (also present in the arts centre, in Boticas).

 If you go to Chaves, this is definitely a museum you must visit!